msuperdock/agda-unused/README.md

 ## Limitations

+We work with Agda's concrete syntax.
+This is a necessary choice, since Agda's abstract syntax doesn't distinguish between qualified and (opened) unqualified names, which makes it impossible to determine whether certain `open` statements are unused.
+However, this choice comes with several drawbacks:

+- We do not parse mixfix operators; if the parts of a mixfix operator are used in order in an expression, then we mark the mixfix operator as used.
-We do not distinguish between overloaded constructors; if a constructor is used, we mark all constructors in scope with the same name as used.
-This is because `agda-unused` works with Agda's concrete syntax; to give more accurate results, we would need to use Agda's type-checker, which comes with a performance cost.
+- We do not distinguish between overloaded constructors; if a constructor is used, then we mark all constructors in scope with the same name as used.

 Additionally, we currently do not support the following Agda features: